ABOUT THE PROJECT

 What is the Hospital Handbook Project?

-Most important is the community the work around this project creates.
 The creation and support of this community of hospital-practice Acupuncturists is essential to what the Handbook project aims to support:

 1. Create a Community

 2. Create a source of information.
 Get this information to those who need it.

 3. Discuss standards of profession and professional practice, particularly as it pertains to Licensed Acupuncturists/East Asian Medicine Practitioners working in the hospital/medical center setting.

 I. Create a Community.